lhshonda/rannsoknir/basin/Kinematics.md

 d=\frac{1}{2}(v_{o}+v_{f})t
 $$
 In the case you are solving for distance, then $v_{o}$ and $v_{f}$ would represent beginning and final speed instead.

+###### Turning Point

+Commonly referred towards as a turning point, this is the instance of time an object might reach a velocity of 0 (near-zero), and begin to gain velocity in the opposite direction.